xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 Operationally, a Mind is defined not by biology, but by **cryptographic subjectivity at the interface**.
 Concretely, “Mind” is always relative to an explicitly named POM fork: a Mind is any entity that satisfies that fork’s **minimum interface-admissibility predicate** (the floor is the set of **Four POM-Base Invariants**: Negation, Binding, Termination, and Groundedness, as witnessed at the interface).

-**Type cut (interface-level).** Any entity (including biological bodies, brains, hardware, or code) that lacks an interface-level ability to produce a witness satisfying the **Four POM-Base Invariants** (Negation, Binding, Termination, and Groundedness) is treated as **Environment Object** for kernel purposes.
+**Type cut (interface-level).** Any entity (including biological bodies, brains, hardware, or code) that lacks an interface-level ability to produce a witness satisfying the **Four POM-Base Invariants** (Negation, Binding, Termination, and Groundedness) is treated as Environment for boundary typing purposes.
 This is a typing rule for obligation-bearing at the interface, not a metaphysical claim about sentience or moral worth.

 (“Understanding” and human interpretability are not kernel requirements; forks and venues may add their own thresholds if they wish.)